bevyengine/rfcs/rfcs/45-stageless.md

 ### Why is command application scheduled with an exclusive system?

-What users would like best is an open question.

 Several earlier RFCs talked about expressing more exact dependencies, e.g. `B.after_buffers_of(A)`, where such graph edges could hypothetically be used to automatically determine when to apply commands, at a minimal number of points.
 We don't know how to achieve that hypothetical (graph problems are difficult).
 However, if contributors find a solution later, they will be able to build on top of this design.